 For millions of people at risk for atherosclerosis complications, lifestyle changes aren't enough.
-Fortunately, medications are available to protect against atherosclerosis -- or even partially reverse it.
+Fortunately, there are medications that can protect against atherosclerosis.
+Some can even partially reverse it.

 Statins to Lower Bad Cholesterol

-Statins are the best medications for lowering "bad" LDL cholesterol, and are the most widely used cholesterol drugs.
+Statins are the best medications for lowering "bad" LDL cholesterol for most people.
+They are also the most widely used cholesterol drugs.
 Statins cause LDL levels to fall by up to 60%.
-Stains also raise levels of HDL or "good" cholesterol.
-And they can also help lower the level of triglycerides.
+They also raise levels of HDL or "good" cholesterol.
+And they can help lower the level of triglycerides.

-Taking a statin for a year or longer can even shrink atherosclerosis plaques slightly.
-This reversal of atherosclerosis surprised many experts who believed that atherosclerosis was irreversible.
+Taking a statin for a year or longer can even slightly shrink plaques that cause atherosclerosis.
+This reversal of atherosclerosis surprised many experts who believed it couldn’t be done.

-Reversing atherosclerosis completely isn't yet possible.
-But taking a statin reduces the risk of complications from atherosclerosis considerably.
-For this reason, statins are often key to atherosclerosis treatment.
+Completely reversing it isn't possible yet.
+But taking a statin can reduce the risk of complications from atherosclerosis.
+It decreases inflammation, which stabilizes the plaque.
+For this reason, statins are often key to treating atherosclerosis.

 Fibrates to Reduce Triglycerides

 There are two fibrates used in the U.S.:

 Fibrates also slightly increase "good" cholesterol also called HDL.